duckdb/duckdb-web/docs/guides/python/sql_on_pandas.md

 selected: SQL on Pandas
 ---

-# How to execute SQL on a Pandas DataFrame

 Pandas DataFrames stored in local variables can be queried as if they are regular tables within DuckDB.

 ```python